zulip/zulip/docs/production/deployment.md

 the Puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.

-For example, you can install a Zulip rabbitmq server on a machine, you can do the following after unpacking a Zulip production release
+For example, to install a Zulip Redis server on a machine, you can run the following after unpacking a Zulip production release tarball:
-tarball:

 ```
-env PUPPET_CLASSES=zulip::base,zulip::redis ./scripts/setup/install
+env PUPPET_CLASSES=zulip::profile::redis ./scripts/setup/install
 ```

-You can see most likely manifests you might want to choose in the list of includes in
-[the main manifest for the default all-in-one Zulip server][voyager.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
-A good example of doing this is in the
-[zulip_ops Puppet configuration][zulipchat-puppet] that we use as part of managing chat.zulip.org and zulip.com.
+All puppet modules under `zulip::profile` are allowed to be configured stand-alone on a host.
+You can see most likely manifests you might want to choose in the list of includes in [the main manifest for the default all-in-one Zulip server][voyager.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
+A good example of doing this is in the [zulip_ops Puppet configuration][zulipchat-puppet] that we use as part of managing chat.zulip.org and zulip.com.

 ### Using Zulip with Amazon RDS as the database